The Exorcist: Believer: Plot

 In Haiti, photographer Victor Fielding and his pregnant wife Sorenne are on their honeymoon when a massive earthquake ensues.
 Sorenne is gravely injured, and paramedics tell Victor he must choose to save either his wife or child.

-Thirteen years later, Victor has lost faith in God since Sorenne's death, and raises his daughter Angela by himself in Georgia.
+Thirteen years later, Victor has lost faith in God since Sorenne's death and raises his now-adolescent daughter Angela by himself in Georgia.
 One day after school, Angela ventures into the woods with her Baptist best friend Katherine West to perform a séance, attempting to contact Angela's mother.
 The girls go missing and a three-day manhunt ensues.

 The girls are found in a barn on the third day; though traumatized, they seem relatively normal, having suffered only burns to their feet.
 As their conditions rapidly deteriorate, Victor admits Angela into the hospital where their nurse neighbor Ann attends to her.
 Ann, convinced that Angela is possessed after she reveals her knowledge of Ann's experience in the novitiate as a prospective nun and her secret abortion, gives Victor a memoir written by Chris MacNeil, who experienced a similar situation with her daughter Regan 50 years ago.
 (Note: As depicted in The Exorcist (1973)) Chris has spent her life researching exorcisms in every culture, becoming world-renowned for her studies.
 Regan became distant from her mother due to the memoir's success and has not seen her since.
 Victor meets with Chris, who visits Angela.
 Visiting Katherine's home, Chris performs a deliverance ritual on Katherine, who stabs Chris in the eyes with a cross, blinding her.